tamarin-prover/tamarin-prover/src/004_cryptographic-messages.md

   constants in Tamarin.
 * *Fresh constants* model random values such as secret keys or random nonces.
 We use the notation `~'ident'` to denote fresh constants in Tamarin.
-Note that fresh *constants* are seldomly used in protocol specifications.
+Note that fresh *constants* are rarely used in protocol specifications.
 A fresh *variable* is almost always the right choice.